subvisual/guides/protocol/rails/README.md

     rails new dummy

 * Create a github repo on http://github.com/new and follow the instructions to add your code to the repo.
-Create the repo on the groupbuddies organizations.
-Create the repo on the groupbuddies organization.
+Create the repo on the Subvisual organizations.

 * Create a `dev` branch.